CYB004

 Proof-of-Concept Study in GAD

-Cybin has initiated a Phase 2 study of CYB004, which is designed to evaluate efficacy in GAD, time to onset of effects, and durability of effects to twelve months.
+Cybin’s Phase 2 study of CYB004 is designed to evaluate efficacy in GAD, time to onset of effects, and durability of effects to twelve months .
 This study is being conducted in the United States.

 Phase 2 study design: